-This week I’ve been testing Neuro Rest, an over the counter sleep aid that’s made in the UK.
+This week I’ve been testing Neuro Rest, an over the counter sleep aid that’s made in the United Kingdom.

 It follows the growing trend of making non-prescription sleep aids with a wide range of ingredients.